 “This was the right weapon against the right target,” Gen. Nicholson said, before emphasizing the brutality of the ISIS-K fighters.

-The GBU-43/B Massive Ordnance Air Blast was dropped from the cargo door of an United States Air Force Lockheed MC-130 and struck an ISIS-K cave and tunnel system, which had been created by Mujahideen fighters in the 1980’s.
+The GBU-43/B Massive Ordnance Air Blast was dropped from the cargo door of a United States Air Force Lockheed MC-130 and struck an ISIS-K cave and tunnel system, which had been created by Mujahideen fighters in the 1980s.